-Empires of Exchange is a Signature Seminar offered as a post-semester seminar for students attending the Syracuse Florence Center.
+Empires of Exchange is an optional 3-credit Signature Seminar offered to students attending the Syracuse Florence Center.
 The seminar invites you to consider:

 - What economic, religious, and cultural connections do Ravenna, Venice, and Trieste share?

 - How do the art and architecture of the past impact today’s contemporary concerns of European political identity?

 This traveling seminar investigates artistic exchange between the medieval and early modern cities of Ravenna, Venice, and Trieste to discover Roman, Slavic, Byzantine, Spanish, German, French, Arab, Ottoman, Muslim and Jewish influence on Italian art and culture.
 Throughout the seminar, you will experience the rich diversity of the Italian Peninsula’s north-eastern territories, arriving all the way to its border.
 Through the themes of political power, cultural mobility and erasure, and the dynamics of shared urban spaces, you will analyze how the Mediterranean Sea connected Jewish, Christian, and Muslim peoples.

 While the course focuses on the art and architecture of each region in the Middle Ages and the Early Modern period (1000-1700), consideration is also given to the modern afterlives of these sites.
 Ultimately, you will examine how the medieval and early modern past still inform contemporary concerns on immigration and European political identity.